Rutland County, Vermont: History

 On October 25, 1805, Rutland County gained from Bennington County when the town of Mount Tabor gained from the town of Peru.
 On October 29, 1806, Windsor County gained from Rutland County when the town of Rochester gained a small area from the town of Pittsfield.
 On November 15, 1813, the county gained from Windsor County when the town of Pittsfield gained a small area from the town of Stockbridge, a change too small to appear on maps.
 On November 9, 1814 Addison County gained from Rutland County when the town of Goshen gained from the town of Philadelphia.
 On October 22, 1822, the county gained from Windsor County when the town of Pittsfield gained a small area from the town of Stockbridge.
 On November 3, 1823, it gained from Windsor County again when the town of Shrewsbury gained a small area from the town of Plymouth.
 On November 15, 1824, Windsor County gained from Rutland County when the town of Rochester gained a small area from the town of Pittsfield.
 On November 17, 1825, Bennington County gained from the county when the town of Dorset gained a small area from the town of Mount Tabor.

 On November 7, 1839, the Legislature authorized Addison County to gain a small area from Rutland County when the town of Whiting was to gain from the town of Orwell.
-But there is no evidence that a change took effect.
+However, there is no evidence that a change took effect.
 Addison County gained the town of Orwell from Rutland County on December 1, 1847.
 On March 6, 1855, Addison County gained another small area from the county when the town of Goshen gained "Clemens Land" from the town of Brandon.

 On November 10, 1870, the Legislature authorized Rutland County to gain a small area from Windsor County when the town of Mount Holly was to gain from the town of Weston.
 But there is no evidence that the change took effect.
 On April 7, 1880, the county lost to Washington County, New York, when New York gained a small area west of the village of Fair Haven from Vermont due to a change in the course of the Poultney River, a change too small to see on most maps.
 On November 21, 1884, Windsor County gained a small area from Rutland County when the town of Stockbridge gained Parker's Gore.
 On October 8, 1895, Windsor County gained from the county when the town of Weston gained from the town of Mount Tabor.